-- √ Medical evaluation
+- ✓ Medical evaluation

-- √ Cartilage defect size
+- ✓ Cartilage defect size

 - ✓ Cartilage defect characterization

-- √ Lesion (defect) and surrounding cartilage
+- ✓ Lesion (defect) and surrounding cartilage

-- √ Joint health
+- ✓ Joint health

-- √ Knee stability
+- ✓ Knee stability

-On February 12, 2016, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
+On February 12, 2016, I performed a diagnostic MRI to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
 A full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated size of 4 cm2 (2.2cm x 1.8cm).
-The examination showed misalignment of the joint, which will be addressed by ligament repair during osteochondral allografting.
+The MRI demonstrates no significant osteoarthritis (Kelleren-Lawrence grade 1).
+The patient showed normal alignment of +2 degrees from neutral, with no requirement to complete intraoperative realignment.